Attribution Statement: LactMed is a registered trademark of the U.S. Department of Health and Human Services.

 Maternal Levels.
 Cannabidiol was measured in the milk of mothers who reported using cannabis and donated milk samples.
 Fifty mothers donated 54 samples of milk to a breastmilk repository.
 The median concentration of cannabidiol was 5 mcg/L (range 1.3 to 8.6 mcg/L).[2]

-A physiologically based pharmacokinetic model of cannabidiol was constructed using data from 181 mothers who donated 200 samples of breastmilk to the breastmilk repository.
+A physiologically based pharmacokinetic model of cannabidiol was constructed using data from 181 cannabis-using mothers who donated 200 samples of breastmilk to a breastmilk repository.
 Of these, 42% had cannabidiol concentration below the level of quantification.
 Maternal ingestion by oil or pipe tended to result in higher predicted concentrations as compared with joint, blunt or edible forms.
 The dose in infants was projected to result in exposure of fully breastfed infants of less than 1% of that in children 4 to 10 years old who were receiving the drug therapeutically for seizures.[3]

 Infant Levels.
 Relevant published information was not found as of the revision date.